 Supervisor Responsibilities & Resources

 Following is a summary of supervisory responsibilities to review as you prepare for your training sessions with new student staff members.
-Also, please carefully review the online Employment Agreement and the Student Employment Responsibilities and Procedures, which includes information regarding responsibilities and procedures for student staff members.
+Also, please carefully review the Student Employment Responsibilities and Procedures, which includes information regarding responsibilities and procedures for student staff members.
 Contact Career & Employment Services if you have questions not addressed within this communication.

 Supervisors may also access Unum Life Balance, which provides management consulting services as part of the range of resources available to staff and faculty members (contact Human Resources at 253.879.3369 if you don't know the university's access code).